dzuqe/fluence_meme/quest.md

 3. Which programming languages are supported by Fluence?
 - All of them considering the runtime can install compilers for you to write apps.
 - C++, Rust and any other language supported by the emcscripten wasm compiler.
 Marine is a wasm runtime so any language that compiles to wasm can execute on Marine.
 - You state your workflows via composition of services in the Aqua language which gets compiled into an intermediate representation (AIR).
 This in turn is executed directly on AquaVM.
-Services are currently defined in Rust language (with a macro utility) that compiles to wasm and is executed on MarineVM. [correct]
+Services are currently defined in Rust language (with a macro utility) or Typescript that compiles to wasm and is executed on MarineVM. [correct]

 4. Do you need to connect your metamask wallet to use Fluence?
 - Yes